-St. Joseph Christian school uses the FACTS Student Information System to communicate with parents (grades 1-12) about student grades, attendance records, and personal information.
+St. Joseph Christian school uses the FACTS Student Information System to communicate with parents about student grades (grades K-12), attendance records, and personal information.
 Parents create their FACTS Family Portal account during the enrollment process.

 Parents may check daily grades at any time.
 Generally, daily grades are updated within a week from the time the assignment was due.
 However, special projects may take longer.